openstack/charm-tempest/src/README.md

 # Usage

-At this time, the Tempest charm is in development and is in a proof-of-concept state.
-Development and related discussion occurs on the freenode #juju irc channel.
+NOTICE: At this time, the Tempest charm is in development and is in a proof-of-concept alpha state.

+Development and related discussion occurs on the freenode #openstack-charms irc channel.

 TLDR:  Deploy the built charm and relate it to keystone and openstack-dashboard.
 See config.yaml as annotated.